Finnish Spitz(Suomenpystykorva, Finsk Spets)

-Like most Spitz breeds, the Finkie is independent and somewhat stubborn, although he is more hunting oriented than other Spitz breeds.
-He is alert, inquisitive and playful, but is also sensitive, tending to be devoted to one person.
-He is a breed conscious of his place in the dominance hierarchy, and some males can try to be domineering.
-He is good with children, and generally good with other pets.
-He can be reserved, even aloof or suspicious, with strangers.
-In keeping with his barking heritage, the Finkie is proud of his barking ability and likes to show it off loudly!
+Like most spitz breeds, the Finkie is independent and may be somewhat stubborn, although they are more hunting oriented than other spitz breeds.
+They are alert, inquisitive, and playful, but they are also sensitive, tending to be devoted to one person.
+They are a breed conscious of their place in the dominance hierarchy, and some males can try to be domineering.
+They are usually good with children, and generally good with other pets, but they may be assertive to strange dogs.
+They are reserved, even aloof or suspicious, with strangers.
+In keeping with their barking heritage, the Finkie is proud of their barking ability and likes to show it off— loudly!

-This is an active and lively breed that needs daily exercise, either a long walk on leash or a run in a fenced area.
-As Finkies are hunters by nature, care must be taken that they do not go off on a hunt by themselves.
-The Finkie enjoys living indoors.
-His double coat needs brushing one or two times weekly, more often when shedding.
-He is not oily, so the Finkie has little doggy odor; in fact, the Finkie is a particularly clean breed.
+This is an active and lively breed and needs daily exercise, either a long walk on leash or a run in a fenced area.
+As a hunting breed, care must be taken that they do not go off on a hunt by themselves.
+Their double coat needs brushing one or two times weekly, more often when shedding.

 - Major concerns: none